 - How do I send my scores to an institution?

 - Your test fee entitles you to request that scores be sent to up to four graduate institutions or fellowship sponsors.
 With the ScoreSelect® option, you can decide which test scores to send to the institutions you designate, so you can send the scores you feel show your personal best, giving you more confidence on test day.
 When you register for a GRE Subject Test, you will be asked to designate which score recipients you want to receive your scores.
-You can also designate score recipients on your admission ticket correction stub.
+You can also designate score recipients by contacting GRE Services prior to test day.
 After test day, you can order Additional Score Reports for a fee of US$27 per recipient.
 See Sending your Scores.

 - What scores are reported?

 - For each test that you take, you will receive a total score on a 200–990 score scale, in 10-point increments.
-The Biochemistry; Cell and Molecular Biology; Biology; and Psychology Tests also yield subscores on a 20–99 score scale, in one-point increments.
+The Biology and Psychology Tests also yield subscores on a 20–99 score scale, in one-point increments.

 - When are Subject Test scores reported?

 - How does the GRE Program recommend that departments use my scores on the GRE Subject Tests?

 - The GRE Board has developed Score Use Guidelines that summarize the considerations for appropriate use of GRE test scores.

 - How do I order additional score reports?

 - You can order additional score reports online, by mail or by fax.
 See Ordering Additional Score Reports for more information on the score reporting options available for each ordering method.